JUMP AHEAD

 A battery’s usable (net) capacity is the amount of electricity the car can access.

-The battery’s management system reserves a certain amount of electrons to aid stability and sustainability.
+The battery’s management system reserves some electrons to aid stability and sustainability.

-This ‘restricted’ electricity is neither drained nor charged.
-Therefore, including it as part of an efficiency equation is incorrect.
+This ‘restricted’ electricity is neither drained nor charged, so including it in an efficiency equation is incorrect.

 Efficiency differences in EVs with similar Range and Battery